renovatebot/renovate/docs/usage/configuration-options.md

 ## additionalReviewers

-In contrast to `reviewers`, this option adds to the existing reviewer list, rather than replacing it.
+This option _adds_ to the existing reviewer list, rather than _replacing_ it like `reviewers`.

-This makes it suitable for augmenting a preset or base list without displacing the original, for example when adding focused reviewers for a specific package group.
+Use `additionalReviewers` when you want to add to a preset or base list, without replacing the original.
+For example, when adding focused reviewers for a specific package group.

 ## assignAutomerge